Zen-Reportz/zen_dash/change.md

 - fixed deployment

 # 0.4.12
-- fixed bug on form reactivity issue
+- fixed bug on form reactivity issue (Thank you  @everettbergeson)
 - Optional download button for Table, by default it is True

 # 0.4.11